s0lly/Raytracer-In-Excel-GPU/README.md

 This excel file demonstrates using the GPU through Excel.
 The GPU is able to handle vast numbers of calculations per second, and what better place to throw calculations at the GPU than through Excel?
 The Excel Add-In includes a number of functions that demonstrate this usage.
 This file only demonstrates the "RaytraceImage" function.
 The raytracing algorithms used are largely based on that used in the book "The Ray Tracer Challenge" by Jamis Buck.
 It is an excelllent book that teaches the foundations of Raytracing in a fun and engaging way.
+The model, add-in, and shader files can be found here: https://github.com/s0lly/Raytracer-In-Excel-GPU
+NB: As a comment of caution, you should not download XLLs / DLLS and EXE files from the internet - do so at your own volition

 Instructions: